DON’T FEAR THE BARBELL

 Unlike machines, where dozens of them are required to hit all of your muscle groups, you can work all of the same groups with just a single barbell and a handful of relatively simple moves.
 One of those simple moves, for example, is the deadlift.
 This single move requires you to engage your back, quads, glutes, hips, hamstrings, shoulders, and arms.
 No single move on a single machine is going to match that in terms of efficiency and effectiveness.

 Another benefit to using barbells is the ease with which one can incrementally increase weight.
-The standard olympic bar on its own, without plates, weighs 45 pounds.
+The standard Olympic bar on its own, without plates, weighs 45 pounds.
 So, for many novices, it is a great place to start, though many will be surprised how quickly they are ready to move up in weight.

-You will quickly realize that 45 pounds is relatively light because unlike other pieces of equipment or moves that isolate one or two muscles, the barbell and the moves associated with it require the use of nearly your entire body.
+You will quickly realize that 45 pounds are relatively light because unlike other pieces of equipment or moves that isolate one or two muscles, the barbell and the moves associated with it require the use of nearly your entire body.
 When you perfect the correct technique and form, all of these muscle groups work in concert, exponentially increasing your ability to lift heavy loads.

 Furthermore, because of its length, which is just over 7 feet, the barbell requires you to engage all of these muscles, as well as your core, in order to maintain balance.

-Speaking of balance, using the barbell also helps you develop strength evenly on right and left sides.
+Speaking of balance, using the barbell also helps you develop strength evenly on the right and left sides.
 An imbalance of strength between these sides can lead to significant problems with your gait, motion patterns, and posture, all of which could lead to injury.

 Don’t get me wrong.
 There is nothing wrong with dumbbells or kettlebells.
 In fact, we use these a lot as well.
 However, when used as a substitute in exercises traditionally performed with a barbell, different muscle groups are used and used in different ways.
-So you are getting benefit; just not the benefits you would be getting by using a barbell.
-Moreover, it’s more difficult to move up in weights incrementally and you’re more likely to hit a max, not only in terms of what your arms can handle, but dumbbells themselves only get so heavy.
+So you are getting the benefit; just not the benefits you would be getting by using a barbell.
+Moreover, it’s more difficult to move up in weights incrementally and you’re more likely to hit a maximum, not only in terms of what your arms can handle, but dumbbells themselves only get so heavy.
 Most max out at 50 lbs.